 Vibe:

-Powerful and a little (or maybe a lot, depending on your baseline) trippy, Ava DuVernay’s adaptation of Madeline L’Engle’s “A Wrinkle in Time” is overflowing with magic — especially Black Girl Magic.
+Powerful and a little (or maybe a lot, depending on your baseline) trippy, Ava DuVernay’s adaptation of Madeleine L’Engle’s “A Wrinkle in Time” is overflowing with magic — especially Black Girl Magic.
 Here’s the thing: I am a white woman, and when I left the theater and thought about writing this review, I immediately knew I could not do the movie justice.

 Here’s what Rachel Hatzipanagos says in her review for The Lily: